 While having a solar panel cover might be a fancy option, never forget to ensure your solar panel.
 This is even better if your solar panel is for commercial purposes and you have invested a lot in installing them.
 Covers may not provide a hundred percent protection during a very terrible storm or hurricane that is then accompanied by hailfall.
 That is why getting an insurance policy seems to be the most comprehensive protection you may give yourself.
-Hence, should your solar panels get damaged, there is a policy that is readily available to get you new ones especially when the damage is irreparable.
+Hence, should your solar panels get damaged, there is a readily available policy to get you new ones, especially when the damage is irreparable.

 Also, an insurance policy might be a lot cheaper option, in the long run, than some other fictitious options that are more expensive to install and won’t even offer complete protection against adverse weather damage.

 As important as protecting your solar panels, it is equally important to have them maintained regularly.
 Regular maintenance will help you detect damages from hailstorms and other adverse weather conditions.
 Furthermore, it could be regular check-ups after a hailstorm to ensure that the entire installation is damage-free and working at an optimal level.
 That is why it is highly recommended to seek technical maintenance from a professional at least twice a year for periodic maintenance or after a heavy hailstorm.

 Since these technicians are professionals, they help you detect damages that aren’t only excessive damages that you might not be able to see, but they can detect using top-notch testing kits.

 What to Do After Solar Panel Damage?

 While some brands may offer a warranty to cater to an event of damage that happens within a particular time, others might not.
 Most solar panels are covered with glass protection which may break due to the impact from hailstones which may be greater than the resistance present in the panels.